 Collaboration with CABHI

-That’s the main reason the geriatrician and his team at the GERAS Centre are developing iGeriCare – an online platform for people who are newly diagnosed with dementia, along with their families, to access relevant information at their own pace.
+That’s the main reason the geriatrician and his team at the Division of eLearning Innovation at McMaster and the GERAS Centre are developing iGeriCare – an online platform for people who are newly diagnosed with dementia, along with their families, to access relevant information at their own pace.